shanmithk/Python-Games/lessons/01_Physics/00_README.md

 That's it!
 We have a car that starts moving slowly and speeds up.

 ## Assignment 1

+For assignment, read and then run `01_no_acceleration.py` in the lessons directory, then `02_acceleration.py`.
+Read the comments to understand how the programs work and notice the difference in the motion.

+## Assignment 2

-1. Copy `examples/02_gravity.py` into this directory.
+1. Copy `examples/02_gravity.py` into this directory, as `03_gravity.py`
 2. Review your previous `01_move.py` program to studey how keystrokes work in Pygame.
 3. Change the `02_gravity.py` program so that instead of always jumping, the player jumps when the `space` key is pressed.